cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 Because we previously tested the login system end to end without using any short cuts we have already have 100% confidence it's working correctly.

-Use this methodology above when working with any area of your system that requires state to be set up elsewhere.
+Use this methodology above when working with any area of your system that requires the state to be set up elsewhere.
 Just remember - don't use your UI!

 {% note info 'Authentication Recipes' %}
 Logging in can be more complex than what we've just covered.